Calgary Coin & Antique Home Chinese Reference Guide Index

 s-176 pu ch'uan with rays at top

 The Pu-Ch'uan coins exist with three major varieties, and while we may never know the meaning of these varieties, it is possible they indicate different mints.
 The specimens seem to vary between 25.5 and 26.5 mm and average (12 specimens) about 3.50 grams, there is considerable weight variation in these.
-All three types are of about equal rarity and the same value.
+All three types are of about equal rarity and of the same value.
 One seldom sees an example below a grade of VF, so these could not have continued to circulate for too long after they were minted.

 S-175.
 Obverse: "PU CH'UAN" without any rays on the inner corners of the inner rim.
 Reverse: blank.